 Stock buybacks are a relatively recent phenomenon – the process became legal once again in the early 1980s.
 They are a favored response to a company finding itself flush with cash.
 It allows the business to inflate their own value by creating demand.
 On the surface, this is beneficial for both the company and the shareholders.

 However, it is a short-term solution.
 Sinking excess funds into buoying stock prices does not create actual value.
 Failing to invest that money in new technology or more efficient production damages future viability of the company.
-Most larger companies take a balanced approach that accounts for both buybacks and investing in company processes.
+Most larger companies take a balanced approach that accounts for both buybacks and

 Further, some dividend paying stocks will also perform buybacks.
 Wells Fargo & Company, Inc. (NYSE: WFC), Intel Corporation (NASDAQ: INTC), and HP, Inc. (NYSE: HPQ), all performed buybacks while paying out dividends in 2019.
 This is the ideal situation for shareholders.